zama-ai/concrete/concrete/docs/README.md

 Using FHE in a Rust program with Concrete consists in:

-* generating a secret client and a server key using secure parameters
+* generating a client key and a server key using secure parameters:
+    * client key encrypts/decrypts data and must be kept secret
+    * server key is used to perform operations on encrypted data and could be public (also called evaluation key)
-* encrypting plaintexts using the secret key to produce ciphertexts
+* encrypting plaintexts using the client key to produce ciphertexts
 * operating homomorphically on ciphertexts with the server key
-* decrypting the resulting ciphertexts into plaintexts using the secret key
+* decrypting the resulting ciphertexts into plaintexts using the client key

 If you would like to know more about the problems that FHE solves, we suggest you review our [6 minute introduction to homomorphic encryption](https://6min.zama.ai/).